DarraghReid/dara-MS1/README.md

 * This website was tested on Google Chrome, Safari, and Internet Explorer.
 * This website was tested on a Macbook Pro, iPhone 8, Huawei p30 light, Galaxy Ao1, and a Samsung Galaxy S10.
 * Extensive testing was done by the developer as well as family and friends on all screen sizes to see that the site was displaying correctly and links were working correctly.

+#### Errors and warnings encountered during testing

+W3C Markup Validator

+*  The first error was "Stray body tag".
+I had the body outside of the html tags.
+* The next error was "The frameborder attribute on the iframe element is obsolete."
+I had to removed this attribute from the HTML.
+However, this resulted in an unwanted frame appearing around the videos.
+After some research, I addressed this issue by replacing the frameborder attribute with style="border:none".
+* The next error I got was "Element div not allowed as child of element h1 in this context."
+I replaced the div with a span element and set its display to "block" to fix it.
+* Like the previous error, my last error was "Element p not allowed as child of element button in this context."
+Again, I remedied this my replacing the p element with a span element.

+* The first warning I got was "The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment."
+This related to my comment having too many hyphens.
+* The other warning I got was "Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections."
+This related to my footer section.
+To fix this I simply replaced the section selement with a div element.

+W3C CSS Validator
+* The only error encountered in my CSS was a missing % after a or of 100 of a height property.

+All errors and warnings were resolved.

+#### Other bugs encountered
+* On certain screens (iPad, ) The video section was elongated.
+To address this I removed the min-height property from this section.

 ## Deployment